FredericaNurk/fastai_test/README.md

-# fastai_test
+# fastai sandbox

-Having a look at fastai
+This repo is used for testing and general understanding of the fastai code, tutorials and examples